Arvydas Eitutavičius

-Arvydas Eitutavičius (born 18 September 1982) is a Lithuanian professional basketball player who last played for BC Gargždai-SC of the National Basketball League.
+Arvydas Eitutavičius (born 18 September 1982) is a Lithuanian former professional basketball player who last played for BC Gargždai-SC of the National Basketball League.
 He attended Norfolk Collegiate School and Laurinburg Institute before enrolling to American University to play college basketball for the Eagles.
 Subsequently he pursued a professional career, playing for several clubs in Europe.
 Eitutavičius is a point guard.

 Amateur career

-Eitutavičius left his homeland in 2001 to play high school basketball in the United States.
+Eitutavičius left Lithuania in 2001 to play high school basketball in the United States.
 He attended the Norfolk Collegiate School in Norfolk, Virginia for a year and the Laurinburg Institute in North Carolina for another year before enrolling into NCAA Division I's American University based in Washington, D.C.
 He saw little playing time during his freshman and sophomore years, but became the team's starting shooting guard in his junior and senior years.
 As a senior, he recorded 25.3 minutes, 11.6 points, 2.7 rebounds, 2.1 assists per game.